 - I do not wish to be involved in the re-examination process.

-3.9 In the event that one Examiner fails or defers the thesis, the thesis will be sent to the third Examiner.
+3.9 In the event that one Examiner fails or defers the thesis, Candidature Services will send the thesis to the third Examiner.

-3.11 The Examiners Reports and the joint response from the ADR and Principal Supervisor will be considered by the PVCR who will adopt one of the resolutions specified in 3.8 above.
+3.12 Candidature Services will forward the Examiners’ Reports and the joint response from the ADR and Principal Supervisor to the PVCR who will consider them and adopt one of the outcomes specified in 3.8 above.

-If the resolution is Pass or Pass with amendments, the Manager, Graduate Research will notify the candidate of their result.
+If the outcome is Pass, Candidature Services will notify the candidate of their result.

-If the recommendation by the ADR or the PVCR is Defer, Fail or Award a minor degree, the University Research Committee will determine the resolution to be adopted.
-The Manager, Graduate Research will notify the candidate of the University Research Committee’s decision.
+If the recommendation by the ADR or the PVCR is Defer, Fail or Award a minor degree, the University Research Committee will determine the outcome to be adopted.
+URC will notify Candidature Services of the examination outcome.
+Candidature Services will notify the candidate of the University Research Committee’s decision.